GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

 [![Movie Guru](https://img.youtube.com/vi/l_KhN3RJ8qA/0.jpg)](https://youtu.be/l_KhN3RJ8qA)

-1. The participants should interact with the app to make sure the monitoring tool captures the misbehavior.
+1. The participants should interact with the app to make sure the monitoring tool captures the (silent) error.
+Have the users try this out a few times by trying various statements (the error is sporadic, so sometimes the preferences may be captured correctly, sometimes not).
 Then, the users should inspect the monitoring dashboard, looking for features with **low success rate**.
 Even if they haven't identified it already via Step 1 of Challenge 2, by now the participants should see that userPreferenceFlow is failing a lot.
 The flow is defined in  _js/flows/src/userPreferenceFlow.ts_.

-2. Participants should find a failed trace for this feature and inspect the output.
-They can use the **Failed paths** table (aggregates failures of the same nature in a feature) to understand the impact and help filter to failing traces.
+1. Participants should find a failed trace for this feature and inspect the output.
+They can use the **Failed paths** table (aggregates failures of the same nature within a feature) to understand the impact and help filter to failing traces.
 Alternatively, they could filter to failed traces directly and compare trace outputs.
 They would notice that failed traces have the same error message in the output.
 The dashboard should look like the following:

 <img src="./images/userPreferencesFlow_failedPaths.png" alt="userPreferencesFlow Failed Traces" width="450" height="300">